clemsos/writings/_quora/2015-02-13-Which-writers-have-a-profound-understanding-of-the-culture-of-Quebec-and-Montreal.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Which writers have a profound understanding of the culture of Quebec and Montreal? - Quora
+    Which writers have a profound understanding
+    of the culture of Quebec and Montreal? - Quora
 ---